OrghoN/.dotfiles/README.md

 # .dotfiles

-A collection of startup scripts
+A collection of startup scripts.
+It sets out theme and user configuration for oh my Zsh as well as aliases.